-There’s some confusion about how languages, tools, connectors, and devices all fit into testing automation.
+There’s some confusion about how languages, tools, connectors, and devices all fit into test automation.
 Here’s a quick summary of how these pieces fit.
 First, a generic picture:

 Note: Selenium supports all of these languages.

-Connector: All IDEs need to connect to a device, and this is done through a Connector.
+All IDEs need to connect to a device, and this is done through a Connector.
 The Connector might be built into the IDE directly, or it might be an external connector that “plugs” into the IDE.
 IDEs that support plugin connectors typically allow third-party developers to write and sell connectors to devices.
-Example plugin connectors are Appium into the Selenium IDE and Perfecto Mobile’s MobileCloud WebDriver.

-Device Controller: This is an optional piece of hardware and/or software that allows the connector to connect to multiple devices at the same time.
+This is an optional piece of hardware and/or software that allows the connector to connect to multiple devices at the same time.
 This allows the same test to run on multiple connected devices simultaneously.
 It typically handles scheduling of the devices and queuing up of test scripts that might be coming from multiple IDEs.
 The Device Controller could be built into the IDE, but typically is external to the IDE.
-An example of a Device Controllers is Perfecto Mobile’s MobileCloud.

 The Different Types of Mobile Applications